jackh54/vocabcom-Semi-Auto-Answer/README.md

    - Make sure you're signed in to vocabulary.com
    - Check your internet connection
    - Try restarting the application
+   - Clear the question cache if answers seem incorrect

 ## Contributing